Unhall0w3d/UnHall0w3d.github.io/_posts/2020-04-07-sql-query-cisco-jabber-video-calling-enabled-option.md

 ## Altered Query -- Output

+The output provides all user devices (CSF/Jabber) where Video Calling is enabled via Product Specific Layout, indicating manual enablement.
 <span class="image fit"><img src="{{ "/assets/images/videocalling4.png" | absolute_url }}" alt="The output provides all user devices (CSF/Jabber) where Video Calling is enabled via Product Specific Layout, indicating manual enablement." /></span>

 Now that we know what devices have been enabled manually, we can parse for the devices that have it disabled manually.
 To do this we need to edit our '1' to a '0'.
 Remember our caveat, if the user has the Product Specific Layout option for Video Calling set to '0' (disabled) but they do not check the option to override the Common Phone Profile, it won't apply.
 This is akin to a 'best effort' or 'as best as we can get' query.
 This is my Worksheet 3 in Excel

+The output provides all user devices (CSF/Jabber) where Video Calling is disabled via Product Specific Layout, indicating manual disablement.
 <span class="image fit"><img src="{{ "/assets/images/videocalling5.png" | absolute_url }}" alt="The output provides all user devices (CSF/Jabber) where Video Calling is disabled via Product Specific Layout, indicating manual disablement." /></span>

 Where do we go from here?
 Well, what I chose to do as explained previously is to translate this data (copy + paste) to Excel, Worksheet 1 being the "All users" pull, Worksheet 2 being the "Manually Enabled Users" pull, and Worksheet 3 being the "Manually Disabled Users" pull.
 Once the data is posted into Excel we select Column A and use the "Data" Ribbon tab to find the "Text to Columns" option.
 We then set the Text to Columns to match our data type - Delimited or Fixed Width, and sort all three worksheets so the attributes are in cell columns matching their type - Name, Description, XML.